zonemaster/zonemaster/docs/public/configuration/gui/README.md

 * [Configuring Zonemaster GUI using "tsconfig.json"] is about advanced *build-time configurations* that can change the look-and-feel of Zonemaster-GUI.
+* [Configuring Zonemaster GUI using Theming] gives further instructions for how to customize Zonemaster-GUI.
 * [Building a custom Zonemaster-GUI] has instructions for building a customized GUI.